-Gwen's eyes quickly glanced between her babulya and Magister Wen.
+Gwen's eyes quickly darted between her babulya and Magister Wen.

 It was true!
 She realised, a little shocked.
-Magister Wen clearly looked like someone in their fifties, while her babulya could be mistaken as someone in their late forties!
+Magister Wen looked like someone in their fifties, while her babulya could be mistaken for someone in their late forties!

 The senior Mages sat.